isomerpages/ema-pl/_events/youth-siew/archives-events.md

 Youth@SIEW is a key outreach platform to engage tertiary students and educators on the latest energy trends and job opportunities, held during the annual Singapore International Energy Week.
 The theme for Youth@SIEW 2020 is "Seizing Opportunities in a New Energy Landscape".

-The event allows participants to engage in meaningful discussions with industry and government on energy issues and the importance of innovation and co-creation in achieving a more sustainable energy future, as well as gain insights on energy developments and challenges.
+The event allowed participants to engage in meaningful discussions with industry and government on energy issues and the importance of innovation and co-creation in achieving a more sustainable energy future, as well as gain insights on energy developments and challenges.

-Youth@SIEW also features exhibitions that showcase energy-related innovations by students from various institutes of higher learning.
-This year, the projects are featured along the themes of Decarbonisation and Digitalisation.
+Youth@SIEW also featured exhibitions that showcased energy-related innovations by students from various institutes of higher learning.
+For 2020, the projects are featured along the themes of Decarbonisation and Digitalisation.

 <a href="/files/events/youth-siew/2020/RIED%20Panel.pdf" target="_blank">Click here to find out more about our initiatives to support the 4 Switches in our energy story.</a>